Proven Utility now with a Premium Feel, we hit the windy roads of British Columbia to review the all-new 2014 Mitsubishi Outlander

-Often, it’s best to rock at a few things, then to really suck at a whole bunch.
+Squamish, BC – Often, it’s best to rock at a few things then to really suck at pretty much everything else.
 And when you’re Mitsubishi – Canada’s smallest automaker – the former strategy likely makes the most sense.
 Focusing only on their key segments, Mitsubishi Canada continues to bet on their all-new 2014 Mitsubishi Outlander.
 With no evident slowdown in the popular SUV segment, coupled with an entirely new (and impressive) Outlander, it appears as though Mitsu is on the right track.

 But numbers-shamumbers.
 Let’s talk about the all-new, completely redesigned 2014 Mitsubishi Outlander – an SUV that’s come a long way since it’s Canadian introduction back in 2003, equipped with only a V4 engine at the time.
 The second-generation Outlander burst through in 2007 with an optional (finally) V6 offering.
 Followed by the 2010 Outlander redesign, finding the S-AWC (Super All-Wheel Control) inherited from the badass EVO.
 Today, the fourth installment 2014 Mitsubishi Outlander is the most technologically advanced and fuel-efficient rendition yet, sporting a wider stance and a complete cabin redesign.

 Perhaps no other SUV has gone under the knife and seen as drastic cosmetic alterations with each redesign quite as often as the Outlander.
 Each rendition finds a completely new front end.
 While the new 2014 Mitsubishi Outlander finds a cleaner, more contemporary front grill styling reminiscent of the second-gen 2007 version, I’m partial to last year’s outgoing Outlander sporting a more bold and beefier, open-mouth style setup

 Outlander Front-ends: Comparison form 2003 to 2014